Level Switches - General

 Can I use a dual point switch in an application that will possibly leave a buildup on the probe?Unfortunately, No. Material sticking on the probe will affect set point repeatability.
 If this will be a problem, we strongly recommend using 2 separate LS7000 units instead of the LS 7000/2.

 Will the LT9000 work in a NON-conductive application?No. When we boost the LT9000 signal enough to work in non-conductive applications it becomes unstable so we suggest limiting it to conductive media.

-Does the probe on an LT9000 need to be HALAR coated?Yes, because the LT9000 is limited to electrically conductive applications a coating is required in order to electrically isolate the probe from ground.
+Does the probe on an LT9000 need to be HALAR coated?Yes, because the LT9000 is limited to electrically conductive applications a coating is required in order to electrically isolate the probe from the ground.

 What is the difference between the LT-1 transmitter and the LTM 250/350 transmitters?The LT-1 is an analog transmitter with no digital display.
-The LT-1 provides step up level through a series of reed micro switches and is available in ¼” or ½” increments.
-LT-1 transmitters are a better option when price is a concern or for applications that have vibration.
+The LT-1 provides step-up level through a series of reed micro switches and is available in ¼” or ½” increments.
+LT-1 transmitters are a better option when the price is a concern or for applications that have vibration.
 LTM 250/350 transmitters are loop powered and provide continuous level transmission.
-The LTM’s are extremely accurate and provide precise level indication.
+The LTM’s are extremely accurate and provide a precise level indication.
 LTM transmitters have different approvals (CSA/ATEX) and have options for different communication options such as HART or Field Bus.